csiitian/Interview-Preparation/Low Level System Design/questions.md

 -  Design a key value store and an Index.
 -  Design an analytics to display machines which have valid certificates,Design the system with valid dashboard with all the machines with good/bad        certificates.
 -  Design a service that calls any passed endpoint at a fixed interval.
--  Design System where User can create alerts on StockOptions.
+-  Design System where domain.User can create alerts on StockOptions.
     - Raise an Alert When "APPL" stock transaction happens for more than $100.
     - Raise an Alert When "GOOGL" stock transaction happens for less than $40.
     - ou have one black-box Api say market-api